 What the posterior chain actually is

 The posterior chain is the working name for the muscles that run up the back of your body and stabilize you from behind.
-The major players: the glutes, the gluteus medius (a smaller muscle on the side of your hip that controls how your pelvis behaves with every step), the hamstrings, the muscles along your spine, the rhomboids and the lower trapezius between your shoulder blades, and the posterior deltoid at the back of your shoulder.
+The major players: the glutes, the gluteus medius (a smaller muscle on the side of your hip that controls how your pelvis behaves with every step), the hamstrings, the muscles along your spine, the muscles between your shoulder blades and the lower traps, and the back of your shoulder.

 These are the muscles that pull you upright.
 They’re the counterweight to the chest, the abs, the hip flexors, and the front of the shoulder — everything that pulls you forward and inward.
 When the posterior chain is doing its job, your body sits in balance.
 When it’s not, the front wins, and the body gets pulled forward, rounded, and locked into patterns that quietly become pain.